-After you've arrived at a price, the salesperson may try to tag on some extra features that you don't need.
-Of course, there's nothing wrong with springing for those amenities if you genuinely want them, but don't feel obligated to accept just because you won the negotiation.
-Make sure you go through the contract with a fine-tooth comb so you know exactly what you're paying for -- nothing more and nothing less.
+After you've arrived at a price, the salesperson may try to tack on some extra features you don't need.
+There's nothing wrong with springing for those amenities if you genuinely want them, but don't feel obligated to accept just because you won the negotiation.
+Make sure you go through the contract with a fine-tooth comb to know precisely what you're paying for, nothing more and nothing less.

 If you have a car, truck, SUV, or van to trade in, getting the maximum trade-in value can make a big difference in your new vehicle purchase price and even affect other loan terms, such as how much your monthly payments will be.